PinkySmile/SokuAI/README.md

 Byte 0: Winner side (0 if the game was canceled, 1 if left won and 2 if the right won)

 Sent at the end of any game the server

+### OK (0x0C) Client only
+Data size: 0 byte

+Sent after every request that succeeded and doesn't return a specific opcode.